 What's driving this change?

 Several factors are driving this change including:

-We are living in an age of change that can be volatile, uncertain, complex, and uncertain (VUCA).
+We are living in an age of change that can be volatile, uncertain, complex, and ambiguous (VUCA).
 Developing personal strategies and resilience to cope with this change is becoming an essential life skill, and contributes significantly to the notion of wellbeing in individuals.

 A 2017 workplace survey in New Zealand found that the economy lost 1.5 billion $NZ due to sick days, stress, and work-related mental health issues.
 Speaking in world terms this is perceived as one of the biggest threats to performance in business and health, and human functioning.

 Destigmatising of mental health